x0pherl/partomatic/docs/partomatic_config.md

 PartomaticConfig makes it easy to load parametric values from Python parameters passed on instantiation, or through a YAML file -- you can even nest PartomaticConfig object definitions in a single YAML file.

 YAML was chosen because YAML files are easily human-readable without deep technical knowledge.
 As an example, imagine a simple model of a wheel with a cut in the center for a bearing.
-We'll define both the wheel and the bearing.
+We’ll define both the wheel and the bearing.
 A simple example of a YAML configuration for a wheel with a bearing axle might look like:

 ```
 wheel: